minorua/Qgis2threejs/docs/source/Tutorial.rst

 Zoom to a part of the DEM layer extent as the map canvas is filled by the colorized DEM.

-Click the plugin button in the web toolbar. |plugin icon|
+Click the |plugin icon| plugin icon in the web toolbar.

 Then, click ``Run`` button in the dialog.

 |dialog image1|

-Then 3D terrain appears in your web browser!
+3D terrain appears in your web browser!

 |browser image1|